Dopamine dysregulation syndrome

 Dopamine dysregulation syndrome (DDS) is a rare dysfunction of the reward system observed in some individuals taking dopaminergic medications for an extended length of time.
-It is characterized by severely disinhibited patterns of behavior, leading to problems such as addiction to the offending medication, gambling addiction, or compulsive sexual behavior, along with a general orientation towards immediate gratification.
+It is characterized by severely disinhibited patterns of behavior, leading to problems such as addiction to the offending medication, compulsive gambling, or compulsive sexual behavior.
 It typically occurs in people with Parkinson's disease (PD) or restless legs syndrome (RLS) who have taken dopamine agonist medications for an extended period of time.

 Signs and symptoms

 Punding, a possible symptom of DDS, is the repetition of complex motor behaviors such as collecting or arranging objects.

 A slot machine, commonly used for gambling.

 The most common symptom is craving for the dopaminergic medication.
 However, other behavioral symptoms can appear independently of cravings or co-occur with it.
 Cravings are an intense impulse of the subject to obtain medication even in the absence of symptoms that indicate its intake.
 To fulfill this need, the person will self-administer extra doses.
 When self-administration is not possible, aggressive outbursts or the use of strategies such as symptom simulation or bribery to access additional medication can also appear.

 Hypomania, manifesting with feelings of euphoria, omnipotence, or grandiosity are prone to appear in those moments when medication effects are at their maximum; dysphoria, characterized by sadness, psychomotor slowing, fatigue or apathy are typical with dopamine replacement therapy (DRT) withdrawal.
 Different impulse-control disorders have been described including compulsive gambling, compulsive shopping, eating disorders, and hypersexuality.
 Behavioral disturbances, most commonly aggressive tendencies, are the norm.
 Psychosis is also common.